 Praise was nothing new to his forefathers.
 Al-Balawi in his History mentions that Ibn Tulun praised and admired one of them and al-Maqrizi included an account of one in his Rhymed Biographies, a not insignificant part of which is lost.
 Al-Maqrizi says that Sultan Al-Nasir Muhammad used to make excursions to Giza specially to see him and follow his progress.
 Napoleon Bonaparte advised the scholars of his expedition to sketch his great-great-grandfather but they failed because he was so fast, so agile, that he dazzled the eye.

 It was a family deeply versed in the skill, through which knowledge of the routes leading to the summit had been long passed down.
-At a certain age, perhaps seven, the father would instruct his son in the first steps and then bit by bit he would be drawn in until it became his never ending aspiration to shorten the time.
+At a certain age, perhaps seven, a son would be instructed by his father in the first steps and then bit by bit he would be drawn in until it became his never-ending aspiration to shorten the time.

 Some of those knowledgeable in secret marks and talismans claim that the pyramids grow smaller every one hundred years by one degree.
 This was not something to dismiss lightly.
 The mere dislodgment of a stone from its place or the crumbling of the edge of another could lengthen or shorten the distance.
 In short, it might call for a new path to be found.